phpactor/phpactor/doc/configuration.md

 [composer](https://getcomposer.org) autoloader at this path.
 The autoloader helps Phpactor locate classes.

-#### xdebug_disable

-*Default*: `true`

-Experimental: Disable XDebug if it's enabled.
-This can (likely will) have a very positive effect on performance.

 #### autoload.deregister

 *Default*: `true`

-By default Phpactor will deregister the included autoloader to prevent any potential conflicts.
-However, some autoloaders may add global dependencies on the code available through that autoloader (e.g. Drupal).
+any potential conflicts.
+However, some autoloaders may add global dependencies By default Phpactor will deregister the included autoloader to prevent on the code available through that autoloader (e.g. Drupal).
 In such cases set this to `false` and hope that everything is *fine*.